This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Layer for Even Baking: Spreading a little sauce on the bottom of the baking dish helps prevent sticking and ensures even moisture throughout the baked ziti.
+- Layer Properly: Add a little sauce to the bottom of the baking dish to prevent sticking and keep the pasta moist.

 What To Serve With Baked Ziti

-- Italian Chopped Salad: A crisp salad with a light vinaigrette balances the richness of the baked ziti.
+- Italian Chopped Salad: A crisp, tangy salad that balances the richness of the pasta.

-- French Bread: Serve warm with garlic butter for a classic, flavorful side.
+- French Bread: Warm with garlic butter for a classic side.

-- Green Beans: Sautéed in garlic and butter, they add a light, nutritious contrast.
+- Green Beans: Lightly sautéed in garlic and butter for a fresh, flavorful touch.

-- Ambrosia: A refreshing fruit dish that adds a touch of sweetness to your meal.
+- Ambrosia: A sweet, refreshing fruit dish to finish the meal.

-- Wine Pairing: A glass of Chianti or Cabernet Sauvignon complements the meat and cheese perfectly.
+- Wine Pairing: Chianti or Cabernet Sauvignon pairs well with the meat and cheese.

 Frequently Asked Questions